Skip to main content

 • If you are moving funds from the P-chain to the C-chain:

-• Unsupported digital routines
+T4.
+Unsupported digital routine.

 If you get the following error message: